- Live Rates

-FHA home loans are one of the most popular mortgage financing options among home buyers in Washington state.
-Today, we’ll cover a popular topic relating to FHA loans, and that is the home appraisal and inspection.
+Summary: FHA home loans are one of the most popular mortgage financing options among home buyers in Washington state.
+In this article, we’ll cover a popular topic relating to FHA loans, and that is the home appraisal and inspection.

-Here’s what you need to know about FHA appraisal and inspection requirements in Washington state:
+There are plenty of things to know about FHA loans.
+More specifically, here’s what you need to know about FHA appraisal and inspection requirements in Washington state.

 The Federal Housing Administration mortgage insurance program is managed by the Department of Housing and Urban Development (HUD).
 This means that HUD establishes all of the requirements and guidelines for FHA loans in Washington state – and that includes property appraisals and inspections.